Asymptotic Geometry of Four-Dimensional Steady Solitons: Stability of -centers

 where the covariant derivatives and norms are taken with respect to $g_1(0)$.
-We also say that $(M_2, g_2(t), x_2)$ is $\epsilon$-close to $\left(M_1, g_1(t), x_1\right)$ (as Ricci flows). \end{definition} In particular, an $\epsilon$-isometry between flows restricts at each fixed time $t$ to an approximate isometry between the corresponding pointed Riemannian manifolds in a possibly smaller ball containing $x_1$.

-In the following proposition, we extend the dimension reduction to include the spacetime using Lemma \ref{summary-of-CMZ-work} (v).
+We also say that $(M_2, g_2(t), x_2)$ is $\epsilon$-close to $\left(M_1, g_1(t), x_1\right)$ (as Ricci flows). \end{definition} In the following proposition, we extend the dimension reduction to include spacetime using Lemma \ref{summary-of-CMZ-work} (v).
 We write $g(t)$ (or $g_t$) to denote the canonical Ricci flow induced by the steady soliton $(M^4,g)$.
-Also, recall our notations for the model flows from Definition \ref{def:model-flows}. \begin{proposition} Let $d(x_i,o)\to \infty$.
+Also, recall our notation from Definition \ref{def:model-flows}. \begin{proposition} Let $d(x_i,o)\to \infty$.
 Then, after passing to a subsequence, we have

 where $(M_\infty\times \R,(g_\infty(t)+dz^2)_{t\leq 0},(x_\infty,0))$ is isometric (as Ricci flows) to either For every $\varepsilon>0$ there exists $D_\varepsilon>0$ such that if $x\in M$ and $d(x,o)>D_\varepsilon$, then the rescaled Ricci flow $(M,R(x)g_{t/R(x)},x)$ is $\varepsilon$-close to either $(\Bry^3\times \R,R_{\tilde{g}_0}(\tilde{x})\tilde{g}_{t/R_{\tilde{g}_0}(\tilde{x})}+dz^2,(\tilde{x},0))$ or $(\sph^2\times \R^2,\bar{g}_t+dz^2,(\tilde{x},0))$. \end{proposition}